KARTIK-PANDEY/Quant_Trading_System/README.md

 # 🧠 Architecture & Trading Strategy Design

 This document provides a **deep technical explanation** of the internal architecture, data flow, and trading strategy logic used in the **Quant Trading System**.
-It is intended for **researchers, reviewers, and advanced users** who want to understand *how and why* the system works.
+It is intended for **researchers, reviewers, and advanced users** who want to understand *How and Why* the Trading system works.

 ---

 ## 1. System Architecture Overview

-The system follows a **modular, pipeline-based architecture**, ensuring scalability, reproducibility, and research extensibility.
+The system follows a **Modular, Pipeline-based Architecture**, ensuring scalability, reproducibility, and research extensibility.

 ```
  ┌────────────┐
  │ Yahoo API  │
  └─────┬──────┘
        │
        ▼
 ┌────────────────────┐
 │ Data Preprocessing │
 │ (Cleaning, TI,     │